 This is a big topic on which much is already written, many opinions held, and where personal preferences reign.
 So here’s my two cents worth, but what works for me may not for you.
 See also my clothing page for other sorts of gear.

 First of all, consider weight.
-On a regular hiking trip you will probably be walking less time each day, and for only a few days, so you don’t have to put up with a heavy pack for long.
-That’s not the case here.
+On a regular hiking trip you will probably be walking fewer hours each day compared to the Te Araroa Trail, and for only a few days, so you don’t have to put up with a heavy pack for long.
+But that all changes on the TA.
 Pare weight back as much as you can.
 Check out lightweight hiking websites.
 Think about the stuff you really need vs the simply nice-to-have.
 Do you really need a book?
 Liquid shampoo?
 A sheath knife?
 An inflatable pillow?
-More than one cooking container?
+A coffee brewer?
+Detergent?
+More than one cooking or eating container?
 Get some scales and weigh every single item so you see how much each contributes to the total.
 A 100g T-shirt, cellphone, or whatever doesn’t seem like much on its own, but they quickly add up.

 A 2013 MSc thesis¹ that surveyed hikers on the Appalachian Trail found that hikers with lighter pack weights tended to be finishers, and that all hikers progressively lightened their packs as they discarded stuff they realised they didn’t really need.
 The conclusion was that you shouldn’t carry more than 20% of your body weight, with a maximum for any person of 30 lb (13.6 kg).
 The average pack weight for completers was 18% of body weight.
 Pack weight also correlated with back, shoulder and torso injury.

 But what else to consider besides weight?
 Here are my seven factors:

 - Comfort value